bsalehe/MultiFOLD/README.md

 # FURTHER INSTRUCTIONS ARE HERE: https://hub.docker.com/r/mcguffin/multifold

-# Below is a log of the initial procedure that was used to implement the initial container...
+# Below is a log of the initial procedure that was used to implement the test container...

 # MultiFOLD docker container
 Docker implementation of MultiFOLD for predicting 3D protein models for quaternary structures.
 MultiFOLD is still under development and is part of the component methods of the IntFOLD 7 (https://www.reading.ac.uk/bioinf/IntFOLD/), which is a server for predicting 3D structures of proteins and their functions.
 This page shows how to run MultiFOLD container in your machine installed with docker client.